yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 `lineno()` + `lines()` - 1.

 The `columno()` method returns the column offset of a match from the start of the line, beginning at column 0.
-This method takes tab spacing and wide characters into account.
+This method takes tab spacing and u32 characters into account.
 The inclusive ending column number is given by `columno_end()`, which is equal or larger than `columno()` if the match does not span multiple lines.
 Otherwise, if the match spans multiple lines,